 UAsyncTaskDownloadImage

-class declares two event dispatchersOnSuccess
+class declares two event dispatchers,OnSuccess

 andOnFail

-receives a FString parameter and returns aUAsyncTaskDownloadImage*
+parameter and returns aUAsyncTaskDownloadImage*

-The operation involves creating an AsyncActionObject
+The behavior involves first creating an AsyncActionObject

-to bind events to the previously created AsyncActionObject
+, which binds events to the previously created AsyncActionObject

 .